franlumer/twilio-whatsapp-bot/README.md

 Our main file is a Flask Python web app located on a local server in our PC.
 The web scrapping files are located on our PC's too.
 As our python files runs in a local server we have to expose it to the internet for being able to access from there.
 For this we are using an ngrok webhook.

+For accessing the chat-bot you have to send a message to this number (+1 (415) 523-8886) saying "join dance-stand".
+Type "ayuda" or "help" for a help message.

 ////////// package path //////////

 (see package_path.png)